powsybl/powsybl-tutorials/metrix/src/main/README.md

 #### In practice:

 - In the configuration script:
-    - Configure adjustable groups in curative
+    - Configure adjustable units in curative
-    - Specify that groups can also act on the contingency 'S_SO_1'
+    - Specify that units can also act on the contingency 'S_SO_1'

 Metrix configuration file: